Ringgold–Carroll House: History

 It was built in 1825 for Tench Ringgold, who was one of a three-member presidential commission charged with supervising the restoration of public buildings in the capital following the War of 1812 and the burning of Washington by the British.
-He was also still serving as US marshal in the District of Columbia, having first been appointed under the President James Monroe administration.
+He was also still serving as US marshal in the District of Columbia, having first been appointed by President James Monroe.

-From 1832 to 1833, the Chief Justice of the United States John Marshall resided as a boarder with Ringgold in the house, along with Associate Justice Joseph Story - both men considered Ringgold a friend.
+From 1832 to 1833, the Chief Justice of the United States John Marshall boarded at the home, along with Associate Justice Joseph Story.
+Both men considered Ringgold a friend.

-In 1835, the house was sold, and a number of prominent people have since lived in the house, including William Thomas Carroll, Chief Clerk of the Supreme Court, for whom the house is also named; Chief Justice Melville Fuller, Senator Joseph Medill McCormick, and Congressman Robert Low Bacon.
-Bacon's widow, philanthropist and political hostess Virginia Murray Bacon (among the grandest of 20th-century Washington's society "grande dames"), established a foundation to ensure the House would continue in perpetuity as an elegant venue for statesmanship and international dialogue.
-The Diplomatic and Consular Officers Retired merged with the Bacon House Foundation to preserve the House, which now serves as the Washington home of the Foreign Affairs community.
-The historic property is open to the public on Mondays, Wednesdays, and Thursdays from 2:30–4:30 p.m. for tours.
+In 1835, the house was sold, and a number of prominent people have since lived in the house, including William Thomas Carroll, chief clerk of the Supreme Court, for whom the house is also named; Chief Justice Melville Fuller, Senator Joseph Medill McCormick, and Congressman Robert Low Bacon.
+Bacon's widow, philanthropist and political hostess Virginia Murray Bacon (among the grandest of 20th-century Washington's society "grandes dames"), established a foundation to ensure the house would continue in perpetuity as an elegant venue for statesmanship and international dialogue.
+DACOR merged with the Bacon House Foundation to preserve the house, which now serves as the Washington home of the foreign affairs community.
+The historic property is open to the public on Mondays, Wednesdays, and Thursdays from 2:30 to 4:30 p.m. for tours.

+July 10, 2025 was designated by the Senate as "DACOR–Bacon House Bicentennial Day."
+The resolution cites the history of the house, including its origins on Anacostian land.